 Possession or use inside a National Park Service unit (parks, preserves, rivers and monuments) is prohibited.
 While Alaska provides for regulated possession and use of marijuana, it remains and illegal drug under federal law and enforced within the park units.

 - February 22, 2010 New Firearms Law for Alaska's National Park.

 - ARPA: Protecting Historic Sites and Cultural Artifacts

 You must possess a valid Alaska state fishing license and you must comply with Alaska state laws and regulations.
+Fishing for non-salmon species is permitted in Indian River.
 Please read and become familiar with the Alaska state Sport Fishing regulations.

 - Pets in the Park

 Dogs must remain on leash while in the park.
 Only service animals are allowed inside the park's visitor center.

 A variety of management plans inform and direct the day-to-day decisions of park managers.
 These include Sitka NHP's General Management Plan, Long Range Interpretive Plan, and its Resource Management Plan.